Gold Mountain Fire

 Gold Mountain Fire and other nearby fires

-🔥 This fire Mostly contained Partly contained Containment not reported
+🔥 Where this fire started Mostly contained Partly contained Containment not reported

 Drag or zoom the map to see more fires in the area.